mdulin2/mangle/README.md

 These new security mitigations make exploitation harder but not impossible.
 For details on the mangling and
 alignment fixes, check out: https://research.checkpoint.com/2020/safe-linking-eliminating-a-20-year-old-malloc-exploit-primitive/

+What's in here?
+- Pointer mangling and unmangling functions
+- **Decoder of mangled pointers**
+- LibC and Loader binary with Malloc that has pointer mangling implemented.
+- Both functions and CLI for executions the above functionality
+- Modified Malloc_Playground (how2heap style) that has a premade Python interface in order to make testing easier
+- Example usage of functions with working examples for memory corruption

-For a write up explaining the implications of these patches, please visit TODO.
+For a write up explaining the implications of these security mitigations and how they work, please visit TODO.

 ## Files
 - mangle.py: